Kautokeino Municipality: Name

-The name of the municipality was Kautokeino until 1987 when it was changed to Guovdageaidnu-Kautokeino.
-It was the first municipality in Norway to get a Sami name.
-In 2005, the name was again changed, such that either Guovdageainnu or Kautokeino can be used.
+The official name of the municipality was Kautokeino until 1987 when it was changed to the bilingual Guovdageaidnu-Kautokeino.
+It was the first municipality in Norway to get a Sami language name.
+In 2005, the name was again changed, such that either Guovdageaidnu or Kautokeino can be used interchangeably.
+The spelling of the Sami language name changes depending on how it is used.
+It is called Guovdageaidnu when it is spelled alone, but it is Guovdageainnu suohkan when using the Sami language equivalent to "Kautokeino Municipality".

 Coat of arms

 The coat of arms was granted on 4 September 1987.
 The official blazon is "Azure, a lavvo Or" (I blått en gul lavvo).
 This means the arms have a blue field (background) and the charge is a lavvo (also spelled lavvu).
 The lavvo has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The lavvu (often spelled as 'lavvo') is still in use by reindeer herders who follow their herds according to the season and food availability of food for the animals, and so it was chosen as the symbol for the municipality.
 The arms were designed by Arvid Sveen.